tidymodels/embed/tests/testthat/_snaps/embed.md

       new_values_ch <- bake(class_test, new_data = new_dat_ch, contains("embed"))
     Condition
       Warning:
+      !
 There was 1 column that was a factor when the recipe was prepped:
-       'x3'.
+      * `x3`
-       This may cause errors when processing new data.
+      i This may cause errors when processing new data.

 ---